 Where can you find your tribe?
 Look for the people in your life who have “levelled-up” in some way: they talk about possibilities, encourage others, and not only believe they can be better but also take action to make it happen.
 Those are your people.

-Connect to your tribe regularly – these days, that might mean face-to-face is out, so you need to use phone or video calls, or an appropriately-distanced walk outside (if your local regulations permit).
+Connect to your tribe regularly – in these pandemic times, that might mean face-to-face is out, so you need to use phone or video calls, or an appropriately-distanced walk outside (if your local regulations permit).
 Or, you could join a virtual group or online community.
 Tribes don’t have to be huge – sometimes connecting to one other person is enough.

 When you connect, show up authentically.
 There is power in being real about your challenges and successes.
 The principle of sowing and reaping is always at play – you only get out what you put in, so make sure you’re putting in good things!